-75 The municipality of Sainte-Anne-de-Sorel, with a population of 2,796, is located on the south shore of the St. Lawrence River about 1.5 miles WSW of Île du Moine; there is a conspicuous church spire in the municipality.
-There is a public wharf with a depth of 2.1 m.
-There is also a small craft basin protected by two piers; a ramp is located within the basin.
+75 The municipality of Sainte-Anne-de-Sorel, is located on the south shore, roughly 1.5 miles WSW of Île du Moine; there is a church spire.
+There is a small craft basin protected by two piers; a ramp is located within the basin.
+Refer to current chart for the limits of, and depths along, the wharf (See ENC CA548MGA).